WordPress Plugin

 Overlay (Default)

 Content blurred behind a centered payment card.
-This is the most popular choice.

 Inline

 Paywall card appears inline after the preview content.
-Suitable for layouts that need a more integrated look.

 Blur